ConcernedCitizen2025/Project2025-Assistant/_questions/153-antitrust-enforcement-large-corporations.md

 ---
 layout: question
-title: "Antitrust Enforcement"
+title: "Antitrust Enforcement in Project 2025: Threats to Competition and Consumer Choice"
+description: "Examine the dangerous consequences of Project 2025's proposed rollback of antitrust enforcement, and how it could lead to unchecked corporate power and reduced consumer rights."
 ---

+# **Antitrust Enforcement in Project 2025: Threats to Competition and Consumer Choice**

-### *How might Project 2025’s approach to antitrust enforcement affect the concentration of power among large corporations, and what could be the implications for competition and consumer choice?*
+## *How might Project 2025’s approach to antitrust enforcement affect the concentration of power among large corporations, and what could be the implications for competition and consumer choice?*

-# **Antitrust Enforcement and the Concentration of Corporate Power in Project 2025**

-#### **Introduction**
+**Introduction**

-Project 2025 outlines a vision for restructuring government and regulatory frameworks, including how antitrust laws are enforced.
-This restructuring could have significant implications for the concentration of corporate power, competition, and consumer choice in the U.S. economy.
-Understanding these potential impacts is crucial to assessing how the proposed policies might affect the balance of power among large corporations and their influence on market dynamics.
+Project 2025 presents a radical vision for reducing government oversight, particularly in antitrust enforcement.
+By loosening regulations and minimizing the role of agencies like the Federal Trade Commission (FTC), this plan could dangerously accelerate corporate consolidation.
+The weakening of antitrust laws risks allowing large corporations to dominate markets, reduce competition, and limit consumer choices, ultimately shifting power away from the public and towards a handful of corporate entities.
+As we analyze these proposals, it becomes clear that Project 2025 threatens the very foundations of fair competition and consumer protections, with significant long-term consequences for democracy and economic equity.

 #### **Project 2025’s Approach to Antitrust Enforcement**